 Another legend has it that there was once an argument between Shiva and Goddess Parvati as to who is superior Shiva (Purusha) or Shakti (Prakriti).
 In order to resolve the issue, they decided to hold a dance competition at Chidambaram with Bhagavan Vishnu, Brahma and other deities as witness.
 While they were dancing, Lord Siva was about to be defeated.

 Shiva then performed ‘urdhva Tandava’ – raising one leg above his head.
 It could not be played by the women folk due to their modesty and shyness.
-Goddess Parvati could perform this posture and accepted defeat.
+Goddess Parvati could not perform this posture and accepted defeat.
 Shakti thus accepted that both Purusha and Prakriti are equally important.

 ‘Thillai Kali’ is a deity in anger.
 This anger was pacified by Brahma by chanting the Vedas and also praising her.
 Because of the penance of Lord Brahma ‘Kali’ became cool.
 So that Goddess ‘Thillai Amman’ in this temple is with four faces.